 After reported missing for seven days, the Cythera was found in Norfolk Island and the thieves had been caught.
 The Fentons, police officers and volunteer crew arrived on the island.
 The yacht, by then, was badly damaged and ransacked of any valuables.
 The Fentons and the volunteers did some repairs on the yacht and departed for Sydney — but not without challenges such as storms that occurred twice and lasted for days.
 On May 12, the yacht finally arrived at a dock north of Sydney.

 As for the thieves, they were found guilty of piracy and were sentenced to four years in prison.
-But they served for only two and half years before Cythera set off again in 1966.
-For 20 years she became home to the Fentons until stroke forced Peter Fenton to retire.
+But they served for only two and a half years before Cythera set off again in 1966.
+For 20 years she became home to the Fentons until a stroke forced Peter Fenton to retire.
 He died in 2002 in southwestern Florida.

 The Cythera had been sold and her new owner eventually sailed her to Jamaica.
 However, a major breakdown in the yacht’s system occurred and the new owner and his crew abandoned her.
 After 10 days, the ship was found on the shores southeast of Kingston, Jamaica.
 The new owner sold the yacht, which was still floating but otherwise badly damaged, to a local fisherman.